-India has a coastline of 7,516 kilometres, forming one of the biggest peninsulas in the world.
-According to the Ministry of Ports, Shipping and Waterways, around 90 per cent of India's trading by volume and 70 per cent by value was done through maritime transport.
+India has a coastline of 7516 kilometres, forming one of the biggest peninsulas in the world.
+According to the Ministry of Shipping, in fiscal year 2018-19 around 95% of India's trading by volume and 68% by value was done through maritime transport.
 India has 12 major ports with 200 notified minor and intermediate ports.
 There are also 7 shipyards under the control of the central government of India, 2 shipyards controlled by state governments, and 19 privately owned shipyards.